Maximizing Fitness Goals with Body Measurement Trackers in Smart Watches

 The 1990s saw the first watches that could run apps.
 IBM and Citizen made this possible.
 It was a big step towards modern smart watches.

-The real smart watch fitness tracker era started in the 2010s.
-Fitbit launched its first tracker in 2009.
+The real technology smart watch era started in the 2010s.
+Pebble launched its first smart watch on Kickstarter in 2012.
 It was a huge hit and opened the door for bigger companies.

 In 2014, Apple released its first Apple Watch.
 This was a turning point.
 It set new standards for design and health features.

 Since then, smart watches have grown quickly.
-They now have advanced body measurement trackers and performance monitoring.
+They now have advanced body measurement trackers and audio monitoring.
 These features have made them essential for health and fitness enthusiasts.

 Factors influencing market leadership in smart watches